lilt/lilt-java/docs/TranslateApi.md

     TranslateApi apiInstance = new TranslateApi(defaultClient);
     String translationIds = "translationIds_example"; // String | List of translation ids, comma separated
     String status = "status_example"; // String | One of the translation statuses - `InProgress`, `Completed`, `Failed`, `ReadyForDownload`
-    BigDecimal fromTime = new BigDecimal(); // BigDecimal | Results after this time (inclusive) will be returned, specified as seconds since the Unix epoch.
+    BigDecimal fromTime = new BigDecimal(78); // BigDecimal | Results after this time (inclusive) will be returned, specified as seconds since the Unix epoch.
-    BigDecimal toTime = new BigDecimal(); // BigDecimal | Results before this time (exclusive) will be returned, specified as seconds since the Unix epoch. try {
+    BigDecimal toTime = new BigDecimal(78); // BigDecimal | Results before this time (exclusive) will be returned, specified as seconds since the Unix epoch. try {
       TranslationInfo result = apiInstance.monitorFileTranslation(translationIds, status, fromTime, toTime);
       System.out.println(result);